 Mounting your TV on the wall is a great idea.
 But it can inspire many questions.
 After all, your TV isn’t a stand-alone device.
-There’s still the cable or satellite box.
-And your DVD, Blu-Ray, game console(s) — even audio equipment.
+There’s still the cable or satellite box, and your DVD, Blu-Ray, game console(s) — even audio equipment.
 So, when you mount a TV, where do the components go?
-Where is the best place to put the cable box for a wall mounted TV?

 You Can Leave Them in Plain Sight

-Of course, you’ll still have to tame all of the wires hanging below your TV, but the SANUS cable tunnel is an easy way to corral them, almost invisibly.
+Of course, you’ll still have to tame all of the wires hanging below your TV, but an on-wall cable tunnel is an easy way to corral them, almost invisibly.

 And speaking of invisible, what if you don’t want your components in plain sight?

 Hide Those Components Instead

 You can keep all your devices together and keep them out of sight by hiding them in a nearby media center or armoire, or you can relocate them to a closet or even another room.
 For any of these solutions to work well, you’ll have to consider three things:

 Entertainment centers come with holes to run your wires through.
 If you’re repurposing a piece of furniture, drill holes in the back of the unit or the drawers to accommodate the cables.
 Whether you’re hiding components in furniture, a closet, or another room, you need to connect them to your TV, probably by running them through the wall.
 In-wall cable management creates a sleek look in your home, and really only takes a few steps.
 Just follow this step-by-step guide to hiding your wires.

 2. What to do about ventilation